w3c/wai-accessibility-principles/index.md

 Examples of helping users to avoid and correct mistakes include:

--   Descriptive instructions, error messages, and suggestions for correction;
+-   Descriptive instructions, error messages, and suggestions for correction
--   Context-sensitive help for more complex functionality and interaction;
+-   Context-sensitive help for more complex functionality and interaction
--   Opportunity to review, correct, or reverse submissions if necessary.
+-   Opportunity to review, correct, or reverse submissions if necessary

 Meeting this requirement helps people who do not see or hear the content, and may not recognize implicit relationships, sequences, and